chnm/thatcamp-org/wp-content/plugins/subscribe-to-comments-reloaded/readme.txt

 == Changelog ==

+= 2.0.3 =
+* I would like to thank Andreas for contributing to the project and fixing some issues with the plugin

 = 2.0.2 =
 * Added: option to automatically subscribe authors to their posts (improves Wordpress' default alert system, thank you [Julius](http://wordpress.org/support/topic/plugin-subscribe-to-comments-reloaded-does-the-post-author-automatically-get-subscribed-to-comments))
 * Added: number of subscriptions per post in the Posts page